jbcodeforce/openshift-studies/docs/notes-ocp-training.md

 oc login -u ${RHT_OCP4_DEV_USER} -p ${RHT_OCP4_DEV_PASSWORD} ${RHT_OCP4_MASTER_API}
 # Create a new project named "youruser-ocp"
 oc new-project ${RHT_OCP4_DEV_USER}-ocp
 # Create a temperature converter application written in PHP using the php:7.1 image stream tag.
-The source code is in the Git repository at https://github.com/RedHatTraining/DO180-apps/
+# The source code is in the Git repository at https://github.com/RedHatTraining/DO180-apps/
-c new-app php:7.1~https://github.com/RedHatTraining/DO180-apps --context-dir temps --name temps
+oc new-app php:7.1~https://github.com/RedHatTraining/DO180-apps --context-dir temps --name temps
 # Monitor progress of the build
 oc logs -f bc/temps
 # Verify that the application is deployed.